 Raise Rehabilitation: After the raise is driven to its’ entirety, secondary ground support is installed (subject to ground conditions) for the safety of the production crews.

 Hangingwall Support: Where required, the stope hangingwall is supported with deformed strand resin-grouted cable bolts at a regular pattern along the length of the raise.
-This is quite effective as a means to minimize dilution, as the raise is centred in the stope and therefore the support is installed where it is needed most.
+This is an effective means to minimize dilution, as the raise is centred in the stope and therefore the support is installed where it is needed most.

 Production

-Drilling: Drill holes extend to just less than half way to the next raise and are oriented slightly down from horizontal.
+Drilling: Drill holes extend to just less than half way to the next raise and dip down from horizontal.
 The down dip helps the toes break to the stope wall.
 Hole diameters are often fairly small to avoid hangingwall / footwall damage in narrow veins.

 Loading & Blasting: The holes are most often mechanically loaded with either ANFO or an emulsion explosive.
-The blasts are timed to slash down, with the footwall holes often the last to fire.
-It is safest to take a few rings per blast, so that miss-holes or other blasting problems are accessible for correction.
+The blasts are timed to slash down into the sill (which serves as a slot), with the footwall holes often the last to fire.

-Mucking Swell: Normally, most of the ore remains in the stope while blasting, as it supports the walls during successive blasts.
-Some of the ore is mucked out in order to provide a void for the next blast.
-The broken ore often compacts slightly, resulting an effective swell of about one third its unbroken volume.
+Mucking Swell: In most cases, the majority of the ore remains in the stope during the blasting phase to support the walls during successive blasts, with just enough being mucked out to provide a void for the next blast.
+The broken ore compacts, resulting in a swell of approximately one third its unbroken volume.

-Final Mucking: Once blasting is complete, the stope is mucked clean and often backfilled.
+Final Mucking: Once blasting is complete, the stope is mucked clean and backfilled if required.

 Less Development

-- The change in geometry and improvement in ground support allows stope heights in the order of 75 to 150 metres, eliminating many sub-levels and their associated development.
+The need for sublevels and their associated development can be eliminated, as the change in geometry and improvement in ground support allows stope heights in the order of 75 to 150 metres.

 Less Dilution

 Cablebolts are often installed along the hangingwall, in the centre of the stope where they are most effective.
-The stopes are mined in a shrinkage fashion, with added support gained from the broken ore remaining in place.
+The stopes are mined shrinkage-style , with added support gained from the broken ore remaining in place.

 More Selectivity